cym13/cym13.github.io/source/source_code_review.rst

 is by no means impossible if you have access to the live application it is far easier to just try them directly and see the result.

+It is great to test them dynamically.
+Where there's a number increment it.
+Decrement it.
+Replace it by a quote, some text.
+Where there's validation go through anyway and see where it leads you.
+It often happens that the security primitives aren't checked even if they're present.

-In this scenario source code analysis comes in second: if you find a vulnerability somewhere it is likely that it's not the only occurrence.
-In that situation you would identify the vulnerable part in the code and then look for similar structures elsewhere.
+In this scenario source code analysis comes in second: find a bug dynamically first, then look in the source for similar patterns.
+Bugs often come in group.

-Some exceptions are the use of vulnerable components, bad cryptography which can lead to a number of the aforementioned cases and security misconfiguration are typically easier to see in the code.
+Some exceptions are the use of vulnerable components, bad cryptography which can lead to a number of the aforementioned cases and security misconfiguration.
+Those are typically easier to see in the code.

 Generic bugs
 ------------